 For most of us there comes a time when staying at home, particularly by ourselves, may no longer be the safe option.

+In this module, we look at options for older adults.
 Be sure to check out our FAQ page and scroll down to the section titled “Housing, Home Resources” for more information on this topic.
 Here you will find answers to such questions as: What are the different types of housing for older adults, like nursing home, assisted living, and others?
 What is assisted living?
 What is aging in place?
 What are the differences between assisted living, nursing home care, memory care, and skilled nursing facilities?
 What programs are available for homeless people?
 Where can I get assistance with home repair or modifications?
-Where can I get help with Housekeeping?
+Where can I get help with housekeeping?

 Also on our FAQ page is a section about “Adult Day Care” which may be a suitable option for those who can still manage their own personal care.
 Adult day care centers are designed to provide care and companionship for older adults who need assistance or supervision during the day.